top of page

 Introduction

-Finally, as more club athletes move through into the masters ranks those lists are being rewritten with Chloe Williams and Nina Brennan setting new W35 marks, Claire Brennan W40 marks, Rob Warner and Jason Lendon, M40 and M45 steeplechase marks respectively, Steve Rand (M50), Matt Bland and Mark Bishop (both M55) and Paul Berrett (M60) all setting new club age group marks.
+As more club athletes move through into the masters ranks those lists are being rewritten with Chloe Williams and Morgan Campbell setting new W35 marks, and Lauren Reed and Nina Brennan W40 marks, James Connor M40 bests, Jason Lendon M50 steeplechase marks and Mark Bishop setting new M55 records.

 As noted previously, the rankings include only performances for athletes who met the age definitions now in use – this means that a few long-standing under 17 boys’ marks no longer qualified as the athlete in question was too old under the current age groups.
 This happened because before 1964 an athlete’s age group was calculated as at 1 April prior to the start of the track season not as at 31 August, and also the statisticians used a 31 December cut off until 1970.
 I have only included any changes that I have been able to find but it may mean that any marks for that athlete the previous season have been missed.